64 United Kingdom Trivia Questions (Ranked from Easiest to Hardest)

 Answer: London

-14. Old Trafford is the second largest soccer (football) stadium in the United Kingdom, with a capacity of 74,879.
-What famous team, often clad in bright red, play their home games at Old Trafford?
+17. Old Trafford is the second largest football (soccer as Americans know it) stadium in the United Kingdom, with a capacity of 74,879.
+What famous team, often clad in bright red, plays its home games at Old Trafford?

 Answer: Manchester United